yippie/Salesforce-Renamer/README.md

 How It Works
 ------------

-The basic process the renamer uses is:
+Here is the basic process that the renamer uses.

 1. Download all code in the org
 2. Clear/Delete all code from the org
 3. Rename the fields and objects